jackeen/udacity-fullstack-p2-trivia/backend/README.md

 Get the questions that belong with specific category.

-Parameters:
+- Request parameters:
-- id:int, the id of a category
+  `id:int`, the id of a category.
-- page:int, for pagination of the results
+  `page:int`, for pagination of the results.

-Responses:
+- Request payload: None
+- Responses body:
-- success:boolean, whether or not success
+  `success:boolean`, whether or not success.
-- total_questions:int, the number of all results under given category id
+  `total_questions:int`, the number of all results under given category id.
-- questions:list, the result of list that holds entities of questions
+  `questions:list`, the result of list that holds entities of questions.

 Response example:
 ```json